«They’re casting their problem on society. And, you know, there is no such thing as society. There are individual men and women…»

 She showed him the chicory she had just picked.

 She didn’t tell him something wise, she just showed him the herb.
-It was so beautiful, so perfectly developed in its Fibbonaci symmetry, that the young man began having doubts about his beliefs.
+It was so beautiful, so perfectly developed in its Fibbonaci symmetry that the young man began having doubts about his beliefs.

 ~~

-When you observe the nature all around you, its complexity and its diversity, the beauty of the World, the magnitude of the starry sky, it’s impossible not to be awe stricken.
+When you observe nature all around you, its complexity and its diversity, the beauty of the World, the magnitude of the starry sky, it’s impossible not to be awe stricken.

-This sensation that led all of the civilizations we know of – cold or hot, since the world began – to the belief that there is something else, something superior, a higher being or a plan.
+This sensation that led all of the civilizations we know of – cold or hot, since the world began – to the belief that there is something else, something superior, a higher being or a greater plan.

 The beauty of the planet that offers us hospitality gave birth to transcendence, spirituality and religiosity.